cdlib/eschol-ui/README.md

 ## Integrating UI Library Updates into jSchol Project

-[the jSchol details need review by the jSchol team]
+[the jSchol details below need clarification by the jSchol team]

 1. Pull any updated UI library CSS from the eschol-ui repo.
 2. Copy and paste UI library element HTML into jSchol templates and view changes in local server [or via jSchol dev server?]
 3. Verify that there are no integration errors by visualy diffing the layout between the UI library and jSchol dev server in the [supported browsers](https://github.com/cdlib/eschol-ui#supported-browsers).

 Any problems?
-Continue to Troubleshooting jSchol Integrations below:
+Continue to [Troubleshooting jSchol Integrations](https://github.com/cdlib/eschol-ui#troubleshooting-jschol-integrations).

 ## Troubleshooting jSchol Integrations